-- I) the Town encourages the following activities in consultation with the Essex Region Conservation Authority to promote the establishment of the natural heritage system: - Cooperate in identifying and protecting inter-municipal natural connections regarding multi-purpose (recreational/utility/natural) connections and linkages which cross municipal boundaries. - ii.
-Establish goals and strategies to increase the amount of natural heritage area. - iii.
-Require that when considering development proposals, the Town may require the land owner to enter into an agreement regarding the preservation and enhancement of the trees and vegetation on the property.
-Where forest cover is to be provided as a condition of a development approval, the use of a variety of indigenous species of vegetation is encouraged. - m) The Town will encourage the development of policies and programs to protect and enhance natural heritage features and natural heritage systems.
+- n) The Town encourages the following activities in consultation with the Essex Region Conservation Authority to promote the establishment of the natural heritage system (e.g., Natural Heritage System Strategy Implementation Plan): - i.
+Cooperate in identifying and protecting inter-municipal natural connections regarding multi-purpose (recreational/utility/natural) connections and linkages which cross municipal boundaries. - ii.
+Establish goals and strategies to increase the amount of natural heritage area and natural heritage system within the region - iii.
+Work with the Essex Region Conservation Authority to evaluate the implementation of the natural heritage system on an annual basis; - o) the Town will work with the Essex Region Conservation Authority to support the development of habitat offsetting guidelines. - p) The Town will work collaboratively with the Essex Region Conservation Authority to provide input into a regional Compensation Guidelines document.